wp-plugins/listly/readme.txt

 **Integrate numbered lists on Wordpress & beyond.**

 Listly lets your audience actively contribute to your posts, while letting you retain control.
-No list is ever complete.
+In reality, no list is ever complete.
 With Listly, your audience helps keep your content socially current.
 Communities form around shared interests, needs & expertise.

 Use Listy to create, curate or collaborate to build awesome, people-ranked numbered lists.

 **Get more from your numbered list posts with Listly**

-Nobody questions if list posts work, we just believe a social list platform beats personal lists, existing only as text in a blog post.
+Nobody questions if list posts work, we just believe a social list platform beats personal lists (i.e. lists as text in blog posts).
 You wouldn't self-host a video today.
 We believe the same logic applies to collaborative lists.
-Social media platforms like YouTube, Slideshare & Instagram have proven the value of making content shareable.
+Social media platforms like YouTube, Slideshare & Instagram have proven the value of making content shareable & embeddabe.

 Making lists together is more fun & more productive.
 Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
 It's a never ending task, that your community can embrace and drive.